evildmp/vurt/articles/twelve-rules.rst

 Really serious weakness
 -----------------------

 If you have you an on-going, unaddressed problem ("I've always had a problem with time-management") you actually have two weaknesses.
 One is the problem itself.
 The other is that you have failed to do anything about it, and probably that is the more serious weakness.

 It's likely that an effective hiring process is going to discover it, whatever you say about it.

+.. _interviewing-rules-research:

 11: Do your research
 ====================================

 A prospective employer doesn't necessarily expect candidates to be bursting with enthusiasm for a particular role or for the company.
 You *hope* that this is going to be the right one for you, and the interview process helps you discover that.
 But you are expected to be fully engaged and demonstrably serious. **Do your research, and use it; talk and ask about what you have learned.**

 Learn about the **organisation**, its history and its business model, and key people in it.
 Learn about its products; you need to be able to name them and say what they do, and ask intelligent questions about them.
 Look at, and form opinions of, the things that the company makes that are connected to this role.

 Do your research on the **work**.
 I am regularly astounded to read in interviewers' scorecards for technical author roles that the candidate *has not looked at any of our documentation*.
 What sort of curiosity does that demonstrate?

 On the other hand, it's always a positive sign when one of those candidate says something like "I read some of the documentation for xxx, and noticed yyy", and wants to have a conversation about it.
 It doesn't just show curiosity and interest, it also demonstrates their ability to discuss work.